karthikeya03/Drive-Ready/redis.md

 1. **Access the Security Groups**:
    - In the AWS Management Console, go to "EC2".
+   - Create a instance with Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type
-   - In the left-hand menu, click on "Security Groups".
+   - Click on "Security Groups".

 2. **Create or Modify a Security Group**:
    - **Create Security Group**: Click "Create Security Group".